 Recipes

-- Roasted Summer Vegetables – Sidewalk Shoes Zucchini, yellow squash, and tomatoes are so delicious in this simple roasted summer vegetables.
+- Roasted Summer Vegetables - Sidewalk Shoes

-- Shrimp and Summer Squash Stir Fry – Oh Snap Lets Eat This Shrimp and Summer Squash Stir Fry dish is not only yummy but also easy to make!
+- Shrimp and Summer Squash Stir Fry - Oh Snap Lets Eat

 - Yellow Squash Tots – Babaganosh